Instagram is a powerful tool for brands to reach audiences globally, but with millions of posts made every day, how do you stand out?

 Whether you’re a small business or a larger corporation, these tips will help you achieve better visibility and growth on the platform.
 Stay ahead of the game and start increasing your Instagram reach today!

 The Instagram Algorithm

-The reach of your posts is 100% dependent on the Instagram algorithm, so it’s pretty important you know how it works.
+The Instagram reach of your posts is 100% dependent on the algorithm, so it’s important that you know how it works.

-There are a whole host of signals that affect the algorithm’s rank placement, but there are 3 that you all must know:
+There are a whole host of signals that affect the algorithm’s rank placement, but there are 3 that you should focus on: